 To be able to seize these opportunities and compete globally in the data economy, the EU will:

-The strategy outlined above will rely on a coordinated action plan involving Member States and the EU so as to guarantee the necessary scope and scale of the activities.
+The strategy on Big Data outlined above will rely on a coordinated action plan involving Member States and the EU so as to guarantee the necessary scope and scale of the activities.
 The envisaged actions will result in:

-The current strategy builds upon the ideas first formulated by Commission Vice-President Neelie Kroes in a strategic initiative on the data value chain, which was launched in the ICT2013 conference in Vilnius in November 2013.
+The current strategy builds upon the ideas first formulated by Commission former Vice-President Neelie Kroes in a strategic initiative on the data value chain, which was launched in the ICT2013 conference in Vilnius in November 2013.
 This initiative focused on nurturing a coherent European data ecosystem that will stimulate research and innovation around data and the uptake of data services and products.
 One of the key features is the creation of a public-private partnership (PPP) on data.